Prescriptions

 You can request repeat medication in the following ways:

-• In person- drop your computerised counterfoil in the drop box in the main foyer on the ground floor with the required items clearly marked.
+• In person - drop the right-hand side of your prescription in the drop-box on the ground floor with the required items clearly marked.

-• Online– via the link at the top of this page (new users are required to register; please ask at reception).
-Please use/download the NHS App
+• Online – via the link at the top of this page (new users will need to download the app and register here;).

 Please note, we no longer accept prescription requests over the telephone.

-It may take seven full working days for prescriptions to be processed by us and be ready to collect from your Pharmacy.
-Weekends and bank holidays are not included.
+It may take seven full working days for prescriptions to be processed by us and be ready to collect from your nominated pharmacy.
 We cannot control when your prescription will be ready to collect at your nominated Pharmacy so please contact them directly.

 prescription